-Hotspot means an area identified by the director where the land use or activities have the potential to generate highly contaminated runoff, with concentrations of pollutants in excess of those typically found in stormwater.
+Hotspot means an area where the land use or activities generate highly contaminated runoff, with concentrations of pollutants in excess of those typically found in stormwater.

 Illicit connections means illegal and/or unauthorized connections to the municipal separate storm sewer system whether or not such connections result in discharges into that system.